 1. Determine whether the existing plant configuration and plant operations are covered by, and consistent with, the process description and safety basis in CSEs (i.e., the CSE accurately or conservatively describes the operation as it actually exists, including whether assumptions used in the analysis are valid).

-2. Determine whether engineered controls established in CSEs are appropriately in process and system descriptions, specifications, drawings, piping and instrumentation diagrams, .
+2. Determine whether selected engineered controls established in CSEs are appropriately specified in process and system descriptions, specifications, drawings, piping and instrumentation diagrams, and ultimately appropriately implemented in the field.

-3. Determine whether administrative controls established in CSEs are appropriately in written procedures, postings, training modules, .
+3. Determine whether selected administrative controls established in CSEs are appropriately specified in written procedures, postings, training modules, and ultimately appropriately implemented in the field.

-4. Determine whether engineered and administrative controls (including equipment relied on to perform enhanced administrative controls) established in CSEs are subject to appropriate quality assurance and management measures, and whether any controls needed to meet the performance requirements of 10 CFR 70.61 are identified as IROFS.
+4. Determine whether selected engineered and administrative controls (including equipment relied on to perform enhanced administrative controls) established in CSEs are subject to appropriate quality assurance and management measures, and whether any controls needed to meet the performance requirements of 10 CFR 70.61 are identified as IROFS.

+5. Review management measures for selected criticality IROFS to ensure that they are available and reliable to function when needed.

 b.
 Inspection Guidance.

 1. Determine whether CSEs adequately bound actual fissile material operations in the facility, through review of documents, discussions with licensee staff, and walkdowns of selected operations, including temporary operations and those performed by functions such as radiological safety, MC&A, and maintenance.
 The amount, composition, and configuration of process materials and equipment as modeled in CSEs should be a realistic or conservative representation of actual plant conditions and should be maintained consistent with the current plant configuration.
+If required by the licensee’s NCS program these key dimensions and material should have been verified by the licensee’s NCS or QA function.

 2. Through observation of equipment, if practical, and through review of drawings, diagrams, specifications, etc., determine whether passive and active engineered controls have been constructed, installed, and operated as specified in CSEs.
 Equipment important for criticality safety should be clearly identified as such in accordance with the licensee’s configuration control program.
 Examine the material condition of engineered controls for degradation that could impact their safety function.